epfllibrary/latex-course/_episodes/02-DocumentOrganization.md

 \end{document}
 {% endlatex %}

-When we compile it only "Hello World" appears the others things are inputs for the compiler : they give instructions or add new capabilities, they are not displayed after compilation.
+When we compile only "Hello World" appears, the others things are inputs for the compiler : they give instructions or add new capabilities, they are not displayed after compilation.

 Environments define a "block" all the text inside this block will be transformed according to what the block do.